-Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdco, CCHC, Charter Holdings, CIH, CCH I and CCH II) for payment of principal on parent company notes are restricted under the indentures governing the CIH notes, CCH I notes, CCH II notes, CCO Holdings notes and Charter Operating notes unless there is no default under the applicable indenture and each applicable subsidiary's leverage ratio test is met at the time of such distribution.
+Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdco, CCHC and Charter Holdings) for payment of principal on parent company notes are restricted under the indentures governing the CIH notes, CCH I notes, CCH II notes, CCO Holdings notes, and Charter Operating notes unless there is no default under the applicable indenture and each applicable subsidiary's leverage ratio test is met at the time of such distribution.
 For the quarter ended September 30, 2006, there was no default under any of these indentures.
-However, certain of Charter's subsidiaries did not meet their applicable leverage ratio tests based on September 30, 2006 financial results.
-As a result, distributions from certain of Charter's subsidiaries to their parent companies would have been restricted at such time and will continue to be restricted unless those tests are met.
+However, certain of the Company's subsidiaries did not meet their applicable leverage ratio tests based on September 30, 2006 financial results.
+As a result, distributions from certain of the Company's subsidiaries to their parent companies would have been restricted at such time and will continue to be restricted unless those tests are met.
 Distributions by Charter Operating for payment of principal on parent company notes are further restricted by the covenants in the credit facilities.